huggingface/transformers/README.md

 You can convert any TensorFlow checkpoint for BERT (in particular [the pre-trained models released by Google](https://github.com/google-research/bert#pre-trained-models)) in a PyTorch save file by using the [`convert_tf_checkpoint_to_pytorch.py`](convert_tf_checkpoint_to_pytorch.py) script.

-This script takes as input a TensorFlow checkpoint (three files starting with `bert_model.ckpt`) and the associated configuration file (`bert_config.json`), and create a PyTorch model for this configuration, load the weights from the TensorFlow checpoint in the PyTorch model and save the resulting model in a standard PyTorch save file that can be imported using `torch.load()` (see examples in `extract_features.py`, `run_classifier.py` and `run_squad.py`).
+This script takes as input a TensorFlow checkpoint (three files starting with `bert_model.ckpt`) and the associated configuration file (`bert_config.json`), and creates a PyTorch model for this configuration, loads the weights from the TensorFlow checkpoint in the PyTorch model and saves the resulting model in a standard PyTorch save file that can be imported using `torch.load()` (see examples in `extract_features.py`, `run_classifier.py` and `run_squad.py`).

 You only need to run this conversion script **once** to get a PyTorch model.
 You can then disregard the TensorFlow checkpoint (the three files starting with `bert_model.ckpt`) but be sure to keep the configuration file (`bert_config.json`) and the vocabulary file (`vocab.txt`) as these are needed for the PyTorch model too.